alastairmoody-madeye/Engineering-Ladders/README.md

 ## Process

-1. **Follows**: follows the team processes, delivering a consistent flow of features to production
+1. **Follows**: follows the team processes, delivering a consistent flow of features to system
 2. **Enforces**: enforces the team processes, making sure everybody understands the benefits and tradeoffs
 3. **Challenges**: challenges the team processes, looking for ways to improve them
 4. **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes